mattpocock/sextant/readme.md

 - Documentation that never goes out of date
 - The ability to write type-safe code across languages and domains

 Right now, **Sextant only works with Typescript**.
-But we're planning to offer a plugin system that can generate _any_ type of code.
+But we're planning to offer a plugin system that can generate code in any language.
 PR's welcome!

 > Sextant is currently in an experimental, proof-of-concept stage.
 We're looking for feedback, and passionate open-source contributors to help.